Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 "Hi, Miller," she whispers.
 "I'm going to feel your pulses, and then we're going to do some acupressure again today with you."

 Adcock quietly reaches for Miller's wrists, then his legs and feet.
-She works silently for several minutes as Jessica and her husband John Greenfield look on, clutching paper coffee cups, their eyes clouded with sadness and exhaustion.
+She works silently for several minutes as Jessica and her husband, John Greenfield, look on, clutching paper coffee cups, their eyes clouded with sadness and exhaustion.

 After working with Miller for about 15 minutes, Adcock beckons Jessica to the bedside to go over the pressure points they've already used and to show her some new points that she's marked with tiny radish seeds.